 - The '80s were more or less this compared to The '70s.
-The '90s would then do the same thing to The Eighties.
+The '90s would do the same thing to The Eighties, and to an extent, the Turn of the Millennium to The Nineties.

 - Benthelooney when his rants/reviews were Un-Cancelled.
 To begin with before the uncancelled seasons, Ben was a straight forward ranter that exaggerated how angry he was and added an occassional joke, but still focused on the subject of his rants.
 In the Uncancelled seasons, Ben took a Denser and Wackier approach which was a trait flanderized in the second run of Ben Rants to the point of where by 2013, his whole rants started to follow this formula and Ben creating two spin off videos of his other characters.